HoaxParagon/primality_experiments/README.md

 # primality experiments in python
-The public repo of a B.Sc.
-CS student's experiments with primality algorithms.
+The public repo of a CS student's experiments with primality algorithms.
 This code was made with little mathematical research.
 I'm not a mathematician nor do I pretend to be.
 I'm sure there are better ways to calculate prime numbers.
+For now, it's an experiment with python and efficiency.

 Code tested on a watercooled 8-core AMD 8350 Black using Spyder IDE and Python 3.8 or greater
 The correct number of primes of a test of 100,000 ints is 9,592.

 ### Definitions:
 * prime number: a number divisible only by itself and 1. except for 2, always odd
 * semiprime: a number divisible by itself, 1, and two prime numbers
+* twin primes: two primes with a difference of += 2.

 ### Bruteforce test:
 tested on ints up to 100,000